Matt-Ord/pseudopotential_calculator/README.md

 # NOTE: this does not take into account jobs ending early,
 # or other users jumping the queue
 squeue -u username --start
+# To submit a job
+sbatch submit.sh
 # To cancel a job
 scancel job_id
+# To see the detail of a job

+# To copy a certain job
+scp -r username@login.hpc.cam.ac.uk:/path/to/remote/folder/* /path/to/local/folder/
 # To view your balance
 mybalance
 # To get an overview of the currently running jobs on the HPC